03.01.05. Performance of new responsibilities

 - For responsibilities that fall outside the established scope of practice, MRTs must take additional steps to ensure appropriateness.

-- MRTs should be familiar with the legislation concerning the performance of responsibilities outside of their scope of practice in his/her province/jurisdiction
+- MRTs should be familiar with the legislation concerning the performance of responsibilities outside of their scope of practice in their province/jurisdiction

-- If an MRT is uncertain about whether a task can be performed or not, an MRT should contact their provincial member association or regulatory body for clarification
+- If an MRT is uncertain about whether a task can be performed or not, an MRT should contact their provincial member association or regulatory body for clarification.
+Additionally, any activities undertaken must be authorized by the employer as approved MRT practice within the employment setting

 - An MRT should also be confident that the request originates from a professional with the authority to delegate the responsibility in question, and that the other professional has carried out their responsibilities with regard to delegation.